Migrate to a new server

 • Another frequently used daemon is the crontab.
 This executes every commands on a configured time.
 List all your cron jobs and transfer these to your new VPS.

 • The opt folder contains installed third-party applications you installed.
-Install the required applications on your new system.
+Install and configure the required applications on your new system.

 • Before deleting your data, have a look to your PATH variable.
 This should be considered as well.

-• The last step was to install certbot and configure all domain certificates.
-If this is set, I was now able to change the DNS entry and point to the new VPS.
+• Install certbot and configure all domain certificates.
+If this is set, you now should be able to change the DNS entry and point to the new VPS.
 If everything works, the TTL can be increased again.

 Credits: